Dispatches

 After returning a mile-and-a-half around the big bend, I found the side road was only rocky for a short distance, then became another dirt road up a floodplain.
 I could see the side canyon opened out and became relatively vast.
 But while stopping to pee, I heard a dog bark, and looking back, saw a mountain biker stopping under oaks at the entrance to the side road.
 His dog ran up to meet me, and the biker passed me shortly after, again roughly my age.
 I realized to my chagrin that, rather than a wild canyon devastated by catastrophic floods and abandoned by hikers, this was actually a combination working ranch and recreation park for retirees.

 But in less than a half mile the road disappeared under a debris flow of white rocks from the historic floods.
 I couldn’t find where the biker had gone, but I continued working my way upstream across the rocks, until I got really frustrated by the oaks in the canyon bottom blocking my view of the landscape.
 So I carefully climbed the east slope to a high bench with an expansive view.
 And the first thing I saw was another herd of cattle, facing me from the corresponding bench across a deep ravine.
-This was clearly their area, not mine.
+This was clearly their habitat, not mine.

 But it was a really pretty canyon, like a vast inner world hidden from the outside of the range.